Crow Museum of Asian Art

-The Crow Museum of Asian Art is a museum in downtown Dallas, Texas, dedicated to celebrating the arts and cultures of Asia including China, Japan, India, Korea, Nepal, Vietnam, Cambodia, Thailand, Indonesia, Myanmar and the Philippines, from ancient to the contemporary.
-The Crow Museum opened to the public on December 5, 1998, as a gift to the people and visitors of Dallas from Mr. and Mrs. Trammell Crow.
+The Crow Museum of Asian Art is a museum with two locations in the Dallas, Texas, area.
+It is dedicated to celebrating the arts and cultures of Asia including China, Japan, India, Korea, Nepal, Vietnam, Cambodia, Thailand, Indonesia, Myanmar and the Philippines, from ancient to the contemporary.
+The Crow Museum opened its first location in Downtown Dallas to the public on December 5, 1998, as a gift to the people and visitors of Dallas from Mr. and Mrs. Trammell Crow.
 The museum is a member of the Dallas Arts District.
 The interior was designed by Booziotis and Company Architects of Dallas.
+In 2024, a second location opened on the campus of the University of Texas at Dallas.